 Stephane Koshoyan France

 Jazz is not in its right place on the cultural stage in France and worldwide.
 The Ministry of Culture in France needs to give more support to jazz.
-The initiative of UNESCO, the UNESCO Goodwill Ambassador Herbie Hancock, Artists for Peace Marcus Miller and Danilo Perez and the Thelonious Monk Institute of Jazz have paved the path and have made a difference.
-These artists and their music, its values and are the foundation in our concerts and festivals.
-We are with them and we want to work alongside UNESCO and the Thelonious Monk Institute of Jazz to contribute to the success of Jazz Day in order to spread jazz around us and in the world.
+The initiative of UNESCO, the UNESCO Goodwill Ambassador Herbie Hancock, Artists for Peace Marcus Miller and Danilo Perez and the Herbie Hancock Institute of Jazz have paved the path and have made a difference.
+These artists and their music and its values represent the foundation of our concerts and festivals.
+We are with them and we want to work alongside UNESCO and the Institute to contribute to the success of International Jazz Day in order to spread jazz around us and in the world.

 It’s good to feel this, everyone grows all around this music and its values of sharing and tolerance.
 The world of jazz music is on its way!

-I wish all the young people go out to listen to live music, and listen and learn via the internet to see historical videos of Miles, Duke.
-Ella, Louis … That all bars in town stop showing football and commercials for once and show jazz on their screens.
-I wish that more people go out to hear jazz more often and that more jazz be presented on TV.
+I wish that all the young people will go out to listen to live music, and listen and learn via the internet to see historical videos of Miles, Duke, Ella, Louis; that all the bars in town stop showing football and commercials for once, and show jazz on their screens.
+I wish that more people will go out to hear jazz more often and that more jazz will be presented on TV.